-Secondary metrics we looked included the power usage of each foot massager while in use, the weight of each massager, whether the massager had a handle for easier portability, and whether there was an automatic shutoff built in.
+Secondary metrics we looked included the power usage of each foot massager while in use, the weight of each massager, whether the massagers had a handle for easier portability, and whether there was an automatic shutoff built in.

-While these features did have an impact on our selection of finalists as well as our top picks, they were secondary to the actual operation and benefits of each foot massager.
+While these features did have an impact on our selection of finalists as well as our top picks, they were secondary to the actual operation and benefits of each electric foot massager.

 Foot massage focus group

-While we did our best to assess each massager as objectively as possible, ultimately we realized that having a larger sample size, which included a wider range of people, would help us find the best possible product.
+While we did our best to assess each machine as objectively as possible, ultimately we realized that having a larger sample size, which included a wider range of people, would help us find the best possible product.

-We came up with five different metrics and asked 10 people to rate each of the foot massagers on a scale of one to 10 using those metrics.
+We came up with five different metrics and asked 10 people to rate each of the electric foot massagers on a scale of one to 10 using those metrics.
 We also made sure each person had walked a lot that day, and felt like they could really use a foot massage.

-For this category, we asked each member of the focus group to rate the overall appearance of the foot massager.
+For this category, we asked each member of the focus group to rate the appearance of the foot massager.
 If they were to own the massager in question, would they put it somewhere easily visible in a living room or bedroom, or hide it away when not in use?

 For the user friendliness rating, we asked each member of the focus group to describe how easy it was for them to figure out how to use the massager.
-This included both turning the massager on and off as well as adjusting the massager to their desired settings.
+This included both turning the massagers on and off as well as adjusting the massager to their desired settings.

 This is the key measurement, and was used to compare how each person felt before and after they used the foot massager.